 Delete old Lock Screen images in Windows 10

-You will have to enable the Show Hidden Files option by opening File Explorer Options > ‘View’ tab and checking the box against “Show hidden files, folders, and drives” option.
+Here User_Account_Security_Identifier is the number for your User Account.
+You will have to enable the Show Hidden Files option by opening File Explorer Options > ‘View’ tab and check the box against “Show hidden files, folders, and drives” option.

-Also, you will notice that once you have access to ProgramData folder, you cannot readily open SystemData folder since it is protected by Windows.
-If you try to, you’ll get the following prompt –
+Also, you will notice that once you have access to the ProgramData folder, you cannot readily open SystemData folder since it is protected by Windows.
+If you try to, you’ll get the following prompt:

 You don’t currently have permission to access this folder.